-By Terry Harmon, Chief Technology Officer
+By Terry Harmon, CTO

 You’re trying to grow and scale your tech-sector business, or maybe you’re a startup with a new software project poised to deliver in a big way.
 You know managing and overseeing the technical aspects requires a Chief Technology Officer (CTO) but the prospects of hiring one seem daunting — to put it mildly.
 The solution?
 You need to find a fractional CTO.